Holy Trinity Cathedral

 "There are many gorgeous old icons on the Cathedral's walls.
 In 1993-94, its iconostasis icons were painted in old Russian style by iconographer Dimitry Shkolnik.

-Photo: Top photo taken of Holy Trinity Cathedral at the corner of Van Ness
+Photo: Taken of Holy Trinity Cathedral exterior at the corner of Van Ness

 and Green Street (1520 Green Street) in San Francisco in 2001 by SW.